elizabeth-poggie/elizabeth-poggie/_content/notes/26-user-interfaces.md

 Now type the symbol you are looking for :^)

-# 3 Devs for the price of 1
+# 3 Devs for the Price of 1

 Tired of writing repetitive CSS properties and want the computer to do it for you?
 Made a mistake and you now need to change the name of a variable in 100 places at once?
 Yes you can do that with VSCode.